unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 Note that near the edges of the phase plot, the X axis wraps around as a rotation of :math:`\pi` radians counter clockwise and a rotation of :math:`\pi` radians clockwise will end at the same point.

+For more on differential equations and phase portraits, see `3Blue1Brown's Differential Equations video <https://www.youtube.com/watch?v=p_di4Zn4wz4>`__ -- they do a great job of animating the pendulum phase space at around 15:30.

 Visualizing Feedforward
 ~~~~~~~~~~~~~~~~~~~~~~~

 This phase portrait shows the "open loop" responses of the system -- that is, how it will react if we were to let the state evolve naturally.
 If we want to, say, balance the pendulum horizontal (at :math:`(\frac{\pi}{2}, 0)` in state space), we would need to somehow apply a control input to counteract the open loop tendency of the pendulum to swing downward.
 This is what feedforward is trying to do -- make it so that our phase portrait will have an equilibrium at the reference position (or setpoint) in state-space.
-Looking at our phase portrait from before, we can see that at :math:`(\frac{\pi}{2}, 0)` in state space, gravity is pulling the pendulum down with some torque T, and producing some downward angular acceleration with magnitude :math:`\frac{\uptau}{i}`. where I is angular `moment of inertia <https://en.wikipedia.org/wiki/Moment_of_inertia>`__ of the pendulum.
+Looking at our phase portrait from before, we can see that at :math:`(\frac{\pi}{2}, 0)` in state space, gravity is pulling the pendulum down with some torque T, and producing some downward angular acceleration with magnitude :math:`\frac{\tau}{i}`, where I is angular `moment of inertia <https://en.wikipedia.org/wiki/Moment_of_inertia>`__ of the pendulum.
 If we want to create an equilibrium at our reference of :math:`(\frac{\pi}{2}, 0)`, we would need to apply an input that produces a :math:`\mathbf{\dot{x}}` is equal in magnitude and opposite in direction to the :math:`\mathbf{\dot{x}}` produced by the system's open-loop response to due to gravity.
 The math for this will be presented later.
 Here is the phase portrait where we apply a constant input that opposes the force of gravity at :math:`(\frac{\pi}{2}, 0)`:

 .. image:: images/pendulum-balance.png